yshimizu20/gittest/readme.md

-new branch: git checkout -b new switch back to main branch: git checkout main switch back to new branch: git checkout new merge changes in main branch into new branch: git merge master
+new branch: git checkout -b new switch back to master branch: git checkout master switch back to new branch: git checkout new merge changes in master branch into new branch: git merge master